jaxon-php/jaxon-symfony/README.md

 Features
 --------

-- Automatically register Jaxon classes from a preset directory.
+- Automatically register Jaxon classes from a pre-configured directory.
 - Read Jaxon options from a config file.

 Installation